kamil-cias/niffler/README.md

-# Niffler is an application for searching public SSH keys in the system.
+# Niffler is an application for finding public SSH keys in the system.
 *Author: Kamil Ciaś, <kamil.cias@goto.systems>*

 *GPL-3.0 license*